Samagra-Development/Samagra-Website/src/pages/amritseries/teacher-transfer.md

       the Chief Minister, building top-down political will on enabling online teacher transfers.
   - text: System capacity –that is, people, process and infrastructure– grew almost hand-in-hand with political salience.
+On the people front there was a robust bureaucratic and administrative cadre already in place.
-On the people front, a special legal team was set up headed by the district attorney to manage litigation action against the department and ensure strong ensure its strong representation.
+      Additionally, a special legal team was set up headed by the district attorney to manage litigation action against the department and ensure its strong representation.
 On the process front data collection, cleaning, and updation exercises were conducted at the student, school and employee levels to create a point system that enabled data-backed decision-making which accounted for teacher preferences.
 Furthermore, reviews were enabled